ShoryaAgarwal/Translator-Application/README.md

 <h1 align = "center"> Translator Application </h1>
 <p align = "justify">
-Translator application is a mobile application that helps users translate text or speech from English to Hindi and vice-versa.
-It provides a user-friendly interface where you can input English text or speak into the application, and it will generate the corresponding Hindi translation and vice-versa.
+Translator application is a mobile application that helps users translate text or speech from and to any language(s) and vice-versa.
+It provides a user-friendly interface where you can input language(s) text or speak into the application, and it will generate the corresponding translation and vice-versa.
 This application offer additional features like offline translation, voice recognition, and the ability to copy translations.
-They are useful for communication, travel, and learning the Hindi language and vice-versa.
+They are useful for communication, travel, and learning the language.

 Key Features of the App:
 - Cultural Engagement: Those interested in Hindi culture and media use app to understand books, news articles originally in English.